Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 All adolescents are at increased risk of HIV infection if they have unprotected sex.
 Adolescents who share infected needles while injecting drugs are also at increased risk.

-Children born with HIV infection rarely have symptoms for the first few months even if they have not received antiretroviral therapy (ART).
-If the children remain untreated, symptoms usually develop at about age 3 years, but some children may not develop symptoms until age 5.
+Children born with HIV infection rarely develop infections or other symptoms for the first few months of life even though the virus can weaken their immune system and even if they have not received antiretroviral therapy (ART).
+If the children remain untreated, symptoms usually develop at about age 3 years, but some children may not develop symptoms until age 5 or older.
+However, many older infants who remain untreated may first develop serious pneumonia caused by Pneumocystis jirovecii.

 Children with untreated HIV infection

-Most children with HIV infection in the United States and in other high-income countries receive antiretroviral therapy.
-However, if children do not receive treatment, common symptoms of HIV infection include
+Most children with HIV infection in the United States and in other high-income countries receive ART.
+However, if children do not receive ART, common symptoms of HIV infection include:

 • Slowed growth and a delay of maturation